In this tutorial, we show you how to use the magnetic flux formula to find flux through loops, solenoids, coils, and other geometries.

 Problem (8): A uniform magnetic field of magnitude B is passing through the base of a hemisphere with radius R. How many field lines penetrate the spherical surface of the hemisphere?

-Solution: magnetic flux is a measure of how many magnetic field lines passes through a surface which is computed by the formula $\Phi_m=BA\cos \theta$.
+Solution: magnetic flux is a measure of how many magnetic field lines pass through a surface which is computed by the formula $\Phi_m=BA\cos \theta$.

-The magnetic flux through the base of the hemisphere is \begin{align*}\Phi_m&=B(A)\cos 180^\circ\\&=-B(\pi R^2)\end{align*} To find the flux through the spherical surface we can use directly the definition of magnetic flux in spherical coordinates (which is hard) or use Gauss's law for magnetism as \[\oint\vec{B}\cdot \hat{n}\,dA=0\] According to this law, the magnetic flux through ANY closed surface is always ZERO.
+The magnetic flux through the base of the hemisphere is \begin{align*}\Phi_m&=B(A)\cos 180^\circ\\&=-B(\pi R^2)\end{align*} To find the flux through the spherical surface we can use directly the definition of magnetic flux in spherical coordinates (which is hard) or use Gauss's law for magnetism as \[\oint\vec{B}\cdot \hat{n}\,dA=0\] According to this law, the magnetic flux through ANY closed surface is always ZERO

-A hemisphere is composed of two parts, one is a flat base and the other spherical part.
-Total flux $\Phi_m$ through it, which is the sum of the fluxes through base $\Phi_{m-b}$ and spherical $\Phi_{m-S}$, must be zero so the flux passing through the curved surface is obtained as below \begin{align*} \Phi_m&=\Phi_{m-b}+\Phi_{m-S}\\ 0&=-B\pi R^2 +\Phi_{m-S} \\\Rightarrow \Phi_{m-S}&=+B\pi R^2 \end{align*}
+A hemisphere is composed of two parts, one is a flat base and the other is a spherical part.
+Total flux $\Phi_m$ through it, which is the sum of the fluxes through the base $\Phi_{m-b}$ and the curved surface $\Phi_{m-S}$, must be zero so the flux passing through the curved surface is obtained as below \begin{align*} \Phi_m&=\Phi_{m-b}+\Phi_{m-S}\\ 0&=-B\pi R^2 +\Phi_{m-S} \\\Rightarrow \Phi_{m-S}&=+B\pi R^2 \end{align*}

-Author: Ali Nemati
+Author: Dr. Ali Nemati